 To use a personal example: my grandmother lives in a small town and her main source of income is a government pension.
 When she’s alone, her only option for getting around is public transportation.
 This may be affordable, but it isn’t flexible and imposes plenty of limitations on her mobility.
-She can’t go to the theater any more, for example, because buses stop running by nighttime.
+She can’t go to the theatre any more, for example, because buses stop running by nighttime.

 Not only does limited mobility in rural areas cut down on social opportunities, it also makes accessing basic amenities harder than it should be.
-Last year, Mooncascade attended the Estonian digital government hackathon, where we read a number of case studies about villages with high numbers of elderly people paying someone to drive them to a grocery store that was only one kilometer away!
+Last year, Mooncascade attended the Estonian digital government hackathon, where we read a number of case studies about villages with high numbers of elderly people paying someone to drive them to a grocery store that was only one kilometre away!

 People spend a lot of money thinking about last-mile logistics so that companies like Amazon can deliver anything, to anyone, anywhere.
 Why not apply this same energy to bringing future mobility solutions to older people in rural areas?

-Individual mobility at home
+Mobility solutions at home

 Another key question for the elderly, no matter where they live, is individual mobility at home.
-As people age, they inevitably face the slowing or breaking down of their body’s functions.
+As people age, they inevitably face the gradual slowing or breaking down of their body’s functions.

 To combat this, it’s essential for them to stay physically active and regularly work on strength training.
 Research shows that older people who engage in more physical activity are 77% less likely to develop a major mobility disability than those who stay put as they age.

-Though this may seem daunting, remember that the average life expectancy in Europe is 79 years old for men and 84 years old for women.
+Though this may seem daunting, remember that the average life expectancy in Europe is 79 years old for men, and 84 years old for women.
 The challenge of elderly mobility is something we’ll all have to face sooner or later.
 Instead of ignoring this growing segment of the world’s population, why not do the best we can for it?

-ARE YOU IN THE MOBILITY BUSINESS YOURSELF?
+ARE YOU IN THE MOBILITY SOLUTIONS BUSINESS YOURSELF?

 We can help you to expand your market and increase your user satisfaction by designing and developing accessible and inclusive mobility solutions that fit the needs of all your users.
 Let’s have a call and see what we can do for you.